evansd/postgres-up/README.md

 postgres-up
 ===========

-Make developing with PostgreSQL as convenient as developing with Sqlite.
+Make developing with Postgres as convenient as developing with Sqlite.

-**postgres-up** creates and runs self-contained PostgreSQL instances.
+**postgres-up** lets you create and run self-contained Postgres instances with a single command.
 All the database state (including the connection socket) lives in a single directory which can be easily copied and moved about so you can easily create experimental "forks" of your database.

 If you need to run different versions of Postgres for different projects, that's supported too.